Asia on alert with thermal cameras, doctors as Ebola declared global risk

 In China, there were no reports of Ebola cases but hospitals have been told to report any suspected cases.

-India, which has nearly 45,000 citizens living and working in the four affected countries, said it would screen travelers passing through, or starting journeys there, when they returned.
+India, which has nearly 45,000 citizens living and working in the four affected countries, said it would screen travellers passing through, or starting journeys there, when they returned.

-"The surveillance system would be geared up to track these travelers for four weeks and detect them early, in case they develop symptoms," Health Minister Harsh Vardhan told parliament on Wednesday.
+"The surveillance system would be geared up to track these travellers for four weeks and detect them early, in case they develop symptoms," Health Minister Harsh Vardhan told parliament on Wednesday.

 Japan is ready to send suspected Ebola victims to special isolation hospitals, Chief Cabinet Secretary Yoshihide Suga told a news conference.

-In Australia, authorities said they had not taken extra steps but airports were on alert for sick travelers, saying the risk of the disease reaching the country was "very low".
+In Australia, authorities said they had not taken extra steps but airports were on alert for sick travellers, saying the risk of the disease reaching the country was "very low".

 Officials in Singapore said the city state, praised for its tough measures against the SARS outbreak that claimed 33 lives in 2003, also faced only a low threat from the Ebola virus.